FelixOnline/v2/content/articles/2011-10-20-gazing-into-the-soul-of-the-99.md

 subtitle: >
   A report on the ongoing London protests, by Luke Seldon
 date: "2011-10-20 21:52:10 +0100"

 # Attributes from Felix Online V1
 id: "1566"
 old_path: /politics/1566/gazing-into-the-soul-of-the-99
 aliases:
  - /politics/1566/gazing-into-the-soul-of-the-99
+imported: true
+comments:
+ - Thanks for covering thisIts been said the eatsmite from the police helicopter was 70000 but they were told they could only say 35000Plebgate seems to be a complex scam aimed at dispiriting the police during the  festive season Christmas for coppers often means no time with the family a heavy workload dealing with stupid drunks and an increase in fatal road traffic collisionsLife is simple if you dont look too deep

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true